Meet The Team

 Catherine Tran

-Catherine is currently in her final year of speech pathology at Adelaide University, while helping organise the clinic for the clinicians and clients.
-She loves observing and learning about speech pathology in action, how professional speech pathologists work with a range of clients, and learning from real-life cases.
-She is currently in the process of becoming an Allied Health Assistant.
+Catherine is in her final year of Speech Pathology at Adelaide University and is currently completing the requirements to become an Allied Health Assistant.
+Being in such a diverse team, she loves observing and learning about speech pathology in action, how professional speech pathologists work with a range of clients, and learning from real-life cases.

 Cat also enjoys doing art in her free time, bringing her creative abilities into the clinic by redesigning the website and more.